 This technique can an extremely effective way to gauge a number of key metrics, from technical ability and problem solving skills, through to communication ability and collaboration.
 It does however come at a significant cost in terms of preparation and the involvement of multiple members of your existing team, so it’s not to be undertaken lightly.

 A common theme so far has been that briefing is critical to an effective technical assessment, and pair programming is no different.
 Well executed pair programming assessments will always be explicit up-front about the differentiation between the assessors and the people that the candidate will be programming with.

-Poorly run pair programming sessions can easily result in a candidate being hesitant to explore all of the solutions at their disposal, which is understandable when you consider how easy it is to feel like the person sitting next to you is judging your every keystroke.
+Poorly run pair programming sessions can easily result in a developer being hesitant to explore all of the solutions at their disposal, which is understandable when you consider how easy it is to feel like the person sitting next to you is judging your every keystroke.

 No technical assessment

 While doing nothing is always an option, it could also cost you dearly.
 One bad hire early-on can do a lot to hamper your ability to hit product roadmap goals, not to mention the potential cascading negative effects on your company culture.

 You might be saving time in the short term by relying solely on your intuition, but we strongly recommend doing some form of due diligence to ensure that the person you’re adding to your team is able to contribute meaningfully, shore up existing weaknesses and help you build an awesome product and team.

 Platforms you can use to conduct technical assessments

 Comparison of technical assessments

 |Assessment||What does it assess?||Company time investment||Candidate experience|